 The efficient operation of our business is highly dependent on our proprietary information technology system.
-We rely on our system to track transactions, such as repair and depot charges and changes to book value, and movements associated with each of our owned or managed containers.
+We rely on our system to track transactions, such as repair and depot charges and changes to book value, and movements associated with each of our owned or managed equipment units.
 We use the information provided by this system in our day-to-day business decisions in order to effectively manage our lease portfolio and improve customer service.
-We also rely on it for the accurate tracking of the performance of our managed fleet for each container investor.
-The failure of our system to perform as we expect could disrupt our business, adversely affect our results of operations and cause our relationships with lessees and container investors to suffer.
+We also rely on it for the accurate tracking of the performance of our managed fleet for each third-party investor.
+The failure of our system to perform as we expect could disrupt our business, adversely affect our financial condition, results of operations and cash flows and cause our relationships with lessees and third-party investors to suffer.
 In addition, our information technology system is vulnerable to damage or interruption from circumstances beyond our control, including fire, natural disasters, power loss and computer systems failures, unauthorized breach and viruses.
 Any such interruption could have a material adverse effect on our business, reputation, results of operations and financial prospects.

-We face extensive competition in the container leasing industry.
+We face extensive competition in the equipment leasing industry.

-We may be unable to compete favorably in the highly competitive equipment leasing and container management businesses.
-We compete with a number of major leasing companies, many smaller lessors, manufacturers of container equipment, companies and financial institutions offering finance leases, promoters of container ownership and leasing as a tax-efficient investment, container shipping lines, which sometimes lease their excess container stocks, and suppliers of alternative types of containers for freight transport.
+We may be unable to compete favorably in the highly competitive equipment leasing and equipment management businesses.
+We compete with a number of major leasing companies, many smaller lessors, manufacturers of equipment, companies and financial institutions offering finance leases, promoters of equipment ownership and leasing as a tax-efficient investment, container shipping lines, which sometimes lease their excess container stocks, and suppliers of alternative types of containers for freight transport.
 Some of these competitors have greater financial resources and access to capital than we do.
-Additionally, some of these competitors may have large, underutilized inventories of containers, which could lead to significant downward pressure on per diem rates, margins and prices of containers.
+Additionally, some of these competitors may have large, underutilized inventories of equipment, which could lead to significant downward pressure on per diem rates, margins and prices of equipment.